HackCTorg/ride-request-mvp/README.md

 * Copy the connection string
 * Paste the string as the MONGO_URI in the .env - Note that you will need to fill in the <db_password> in the string, this will be given to you when you make the cluster, so keep it somewhere
 * The database name variable in the .env should remain "database" unless you choose to change it

+## Start The Application

+* npm run dev

+Then point your web browser at http://localhost:3001/